 Within a military setting, a SUD can impact a service members’ readiness and resilience and may have negative effects on family, friends, and the military community.

-The Health of the Force reports provides data to identify conditions that influence the health and medical readiness of the Force, to include the most current substance use metrics across the Active Duty component and the Army National Guard.
+The Health of the Force reports provide data to identify conditions that influence the health and medical readiness of the Force, to include the most current substance use metrics across the Active Component and the Army National Guard.
 Findings include-

-Alcohol was the most commonly documented substance for abuse and dependence among Active Duty Soldiers, in a public health study of data from 2016-2019, among Reserve/National Guard Soldiers alcohol misuse was found to be influenced by your social circles.
+- Alcohol was the most commonly documented substance for abuse and dependence among Active Duty Soldiers.

 - Drinking buddies and heavy-drinkers in an individual’s social circle are risk factors for Reserve/National Guard Soldiers’ problems with alcohol use.